chakra-ui/panda/website/pages/docs/overview/faq.md

 }
 ```

+---

-### Can I set an alpha on a token color?
+### Can I set an alpha / add an opacity modifier on a color?

-Currently, setting an alpha on a token color like `css({ color: "blue-200/40" })` is not possible.
+Currently, setting an alpha on a color like `css({ color: "blue.200/40" })` is not possible.
 We are planning to implement this feature using the `color-mix` function.

 However, note that `color-mix` is a CSS native function and is not yet supported in all browsers.
 You can follow the discussion about this topic on this [GitHub link](https://github.com/chakra-ui/panda/discussions/862).

+---

 ### How can I generate all possible CSS variants at build time?

-While it's possible to generate all variants, even unused ones, by using [`config.staticCss`](https://panda-css.com/docs/guides/dynamic-styling#using-static-css), it's generally not recommended to use it for more than a few values.
+While it's possible to generate all variants, even unused ones, by using [`config.staticCss`](https://panda-css.com/docs/guides/dynamic-styling#using-static-css), it's generally **not recommended** to use it for more than a few values.
 However, keep in mind this approach compromises one of Panda's strengths: lean, usage-based CSS generation.

+---

 ### Can I use one-off media query and other at rules?

 Yes, you can!
-You can apply one-off media queries and other at rules (such as @container, @supports) in your CSS as shown below:
+You can apply one-off media queries and other at rules (such as `@container`, `@supports`) in your CSS as shown below:

 ```javascript
 css({